JHU-PL-Lab/www-fpse/assignments/assignment3.md

  3. Write a recursion/loop/fold invariant for your `mode` function of exercise 5.
  4. For Exercise 6b, write a data structure invariant on your `Hashtbl`

 For each of the above, add your specifications as comments to your existing code.
+You don't need to add any `assert`s.
+But do try to make your assertions precise.

 ### Resources
 Here are a few resources to keep in mind to help with this assignment.